 When smoking a cigar, molecules from both the cigar itself and the smoke it releases connect with our saliva and trigger an unconscious association with something we’ve tasted before within our tastebuds.

-When it comes to our tastebuds, we have the ability to detect 5 basic tastes: sweet, sour, bitter, salty and savory (also known as Umami).
-Of the 5, sour (and to a lesser extent), bitter are usually ones that cigar makers don’t aim for when creating a cigar.
-Sweet, salty and savory are more commonly perceived as pleasant, and are often present in the taste of a cigar.
+When it comes to our tastebuds, we have the ability to detect 5 basic tastes: sweet, sour, bitter, salty and savory (also known as umami).
+Of the 5, sour and to a much lesser extent, bitter are usually ones that cigar makers don’t aim for when creating a cigar.
+Sweet, salty and savory are more commonly perceived as pleasant, and are often omnipresent in the taste of cigars.

 This verbiage gives us a lot to work with right off the bat – long before skillfully identifying cardamom as a distinct flavor note within your cigar.